jeffThompson/PhysicalComputing/README.md

 ### REQUIRED MATERIALS

-For a list of required materials, including URLs to where you can buy them, see the [PartsList.xlsx](https://github.com/jeffThompson/PhysicalComputing/blob/master/PartsList.xlsx?raw=true). ***Please note!*** You'll need some materials for the second week of class, so order them right away, please!
-All other parts will be needed by mid-February.
+For a list of required materials, including URLs to where you can buy them, see the [parts list](https://docs.google.com/spreadsheets/d/1eFKwcQB5PgZMCaIBkQ6jCpR6jHgA8spqsIOZDBLMFAg/edit?usp=sharing).

+**Please note, you'll need some materials for the second week of class, so order them right away, please!** All other parts will be needed by mid-February.

 ***